 When the smoke cleared, Bob Smith lay on the ground with a bullet through his back.
 Divine’s horse had been killed, and he and his son Lee had been wounded.
 Al Smith escaped after his gun had been shot from his hand.
 Bob Smith was taken to the Hole-in-the-Wall cabin and died the next morning.
 Bob Taylor was captured, taken to the Natrona County jail and later released.

-Shortly afterwards, Divine led a contingent of heavily armed men and two deputies to the Hole and drove several hundred head of cattle out.
+Shortly afterward, Divine led a contingent of heavily armed men and two deputies to the Hole and drove several hundred head of cattle out.
 They were watched closely by a number of armed men but were not bothered.

 From the late 1860s to around 1910, the pass was used frequently by numerous outlaw gangs.
 Eventually it faded into history, with gangs using it less frequently.
 Today, Hole-in-the-Wall and Middle Fork region contains approximately 80,000 acres of public land, including lands managed by the State of Wyoming and Wyoming Game and Fish Department.
 This remote area is located about 35 miles southwest of Kaycee, Wyoming and 60 miles north of Casper along the Red Wall Back Country Scenic Byway.